Published: 2026-06-01 โ€ข Updated: 2026-07-05

 What is K-Nearest Neighbors (KNN)?

 Unlike other algorithms that build a mathematical model (like Linear Regression), KNN is a non-parametric and lazy learner.
-It doesn't learn a discriminative function from the training data; instead, it "memorizes" the dataset and performs calculations only when a prediction is requested.
+It doesn't learn a discriminative function from the training data; instead, it "memorizes" the dataset and performs calculations only when a prediction is explicitly requested.

 How the KNN Algorithm Works